tefi-anbessa/test_bench/docs/DOCUMENTATION_PREFERENCES.md

 ## Key Documentation Files

 ### 1. Core Documentation
-- `README.md` - General project information and setup
+- `README.md` - This document will become the default landing page in github when the app is deployed.
+It should conform to rails conventions for README files, including basic installation instructions, user instructions, and links to further information.
+It should be updated as the project matures, AI can assist.
 - `docs/DEVELOPER_NOTES.md` - Development guidelines and practices (Protected)
 - `docs/TESTING.md` - Testing guidelines and practices (Protected)
-- `docs/MIGRATION.md` - Database migration guides
 - `docs/ROLES_AND_PERMISSIONS.md` - Role and permission structure (Protected)
+- [HOLD] `docs/MIGRATION.md` - Database migration guides

 ### 2. Project-Specific Documentation
-- `docs/USER_GUIDE.md` - End-user documentation
+- `docs/USER_GUIDE.md` - End-user documentation [TODO: Create user documentation when the project has matured enough to be deployed in production, and ready to share to other users] [HOLD: consider if it is required, or README is sufficient]
 - `AI memories/` - AI-specific context and knowledge

 ## Best Practices